dutchwebworks/generator-dwwpugemail/README.md

 Simple Pug e-mail templates with Grunt: Sass to Css compilation and a Css inliner task.

-*By Dennis Burger, Dutchwebworks Waddinxveen february 2017*
+*By Dennis Burger, Dutchwebworks Waddinxveen may 2017*

 ## One time installation